-Activities of Daily Living Measure the Need for Long-Term Care Assistance
+Activities of Daily Living Measure the Need for Long-Term Care, FL

 Most long-term care involves assisting with basic personal needs rather than providing medical care.
 The long-term care community measures personal needs by looking at whether an individual requires help with six basic activities that most people do every day without assistance, called activities of daily living (ADLs).
 ADLs are important to understand because they are used to gauge an individual’s level of functioning, which in turn determines whether the individual qualifies for assistance like Medicaid or has triggered long-term care insurance coverage.